NoLieNoSean/NoNotes/content/Notes/Algebra1_L9.md

 0
 \end{bmatrix}
 $$
+Notice that the pivot variables are expressed in terms of the free variables.
 Call the vectors on the right $\mathbf{v}_{1}, \mathbf{v}_{2}, \mathbf{v}_{3}$. $x_{1}$, $x_{2}$, $x_{3}$ are free variables.
 You can show that these will always be linearly independent, provided we obtain them via the RREF.
 Thus, the dimension of the null space of $A$ is 3.